-Each parcel and the relative Despatch Note as well shall bear a label indicating the serial number.
-An Office of posting shall not use two or more series of labels at the same time, unless each series is provided with a distinctive mark.
+Each parcel and the relative Despatch Note as well shall bear the name of the office of posting and a label indicating the serial number.
+An office of posting shall not use two or more series of labels at the same time, unless each series is provided with a distinctive mark.